vishakha-ramani/inferno-autoscaler/hack/samples/vllm-samples.md

 Notes:
 1. The following describes setting up vllm deployment on OpenShift cluster.
+2. These instructions are for standalone vllm deployments.
+To setup vllm with llm-d infra, refer to [Well-lit Path: Intelligent Inference Scheduling](https://github.com/llm-d/llm-d/blob/dev/guides/inference-scheduling/README.md).
-2. All vLLM components will run in the `vllm-test` namespace.
+3. All vLLM components will run in the `vllm-test` namespace.
 If the namespace doesn't already exists, create one by running `oc create ns vllm-test`.

 ## Setting up a vllm deployment and service
 The following is largely based on existing reference material with a few tweaks.